-For the year ended December 31, 2021, approximately 74% of our pharmaceutical and medical supply purchases are from four vendors.
+For the year ended December 31, 2022, approximately 73% of our pharmaceutical and medical supply purchases were from four vendors.
 Most of the pharmaceuticals that we purchase are available from multiple sources, and we believe they are available in sufficient quantities to meet our needs and the needs of our patients.
 We keep safety stock to ensure continuity of service for reasonable, but limited, periods of time.
-Should a supply disruption result in the inability to obtain especially high margin drugs and compound components necessary for patient care, our consolidated financial statements could be negatively impacted.
-The COVID-19 pandemic has led to a constrained supply environment which could result in higher cost to procure, and potential unavailability of, critical personal protection equipment, pharmaceuticals and medical supplies.
-As of December 31, 2021 we have not experienced a significant impact in the availability of supplies from the COVID-19 pandemic.
+Should a supply disruption result in our inability to obtain especially high margin drugs and compound components necessary for patient care, our consolidated financial statements could be negatively impacted.

+The COVID-19 pandemic has led to a constrained supply environment, which could result in higher costs to procure, and the potential unavailability of, critical personal protection equipment, pharmaceuticals and medical supplies.
+As of December 31, 2022, we have not experienced a significant impact in the availability of supplies due to the COVID-19 pandemic.

-A shortage of qualified registered nursing staff, pharmacists and other professionals could adversely affect our ability to attract, train and retrain qualified personnel and could increase operating costs.
+A shortage of qualified registered nursing staff, pharmacists and other professionals could adversely affect our ability to attract, train and retain qualified personnel and could increase operating costs.

-Our business relies on our ability to attract and retain nursing staff, pharmacists and other professionals who possess the skills, experience and licenses necessary to meet the requirements of their job responsibilities.
-From time to time and particularly in recent years, there have been shortages of nursing staff, pharmacists and other professionals in certain local and regional markets.
+Our business relies on our ability to attract, train and retain nursing staff, pharmacists and other professionals who possess the skills, experience and licenses necessary to meet the requirements of their job responsibilities.
+From time to time, and particularly in recent years, there have been shortages of nursing staff, pharmacists and other professionals in certain local and regional markets.
 As a result, we are often required to compete for personnel with other healthcare systems and our competitors.
-Our ability to attract and retain personnel depends on several factors, including our ability to provide them with engaging assignments and competitive salaries and benefits.
+Our ability to attract, train and retain personnel depends on several factors, including our ability to provide them with engaging assignments and competitive salaries and benefits.
 We may not be successful in any of these areas.

-In addition, where labor shortages arise in markets in which we operate, we may face higher costs to attract personnel, and we may have to provide them with more attractive benefit packages than originally anticipated or are being paid in other markets where such shortages do not exist at the time.
-In either case, such circumstances could cause our profitability to decline.
+In addition, where labor shortages arise in markets in which we operate, we have faced higher costs to attract personnel and we may have to provide them with more attractive benefit packages than originally anticipated or are being paid in other markets where such shortages do not exist at the time.
+In either case, such circumstances could cause operating costs to increase and our profitability to decline.
 Finally, if we expand our operations into geographic areas where healthcare providers historically have unionized or unionization occurs in our existing geographic areas, negotiating collective bargaining agreements may have a negative effect on our ability to timely and successfully recruit qualified personnel and on our financial results.
-If we are unable to attract and retain nursing staff, pharmacists and other professionals, the quality of our services may decline and we could lose patients and referral sources, which could have a material adverse effect on our business and consolidated financial condition, results of operations and cash flows.
+If we are unable to attract, train and retain nursing staff, pharmacists and other professionals, the quality of our services may decline and we could lose patients and referral sources, which could have a material adverse effect on our business and consolidated financial condition, results of operations and cash flows.

-Introduction of new drugs or accelerated adoption of existing lower margin drugs could cause us to experience lower revenues and profitability when prescribers prescribe these drugs for their patients or they are mandated by Third Party Payers.
+Introduction of new drugs or accelerated adoption of existing lower margin drugs could adversely affect our revenues and profitability when prescribers prescribe these drugs for their patients or they are mandated by Third-Party Payers.

 The pharmaceutical industry pipeline of new drugs includes many drugs that over the long term may replace older, more expensive therapies.
-As a result of such older drugs losing patent protection and being replaced by generic substitutes, new and less expensive delivery methods (such as when an infusion or injectable drug is replaced with an oral drug) or additional products are added to a therapeutic class, thereby increasing price competition among competing manufacturer's products in that therapeutic category.
+As a result of such older drugs losing patent protection and being replaced by generic substitutes, new and less expensive delivery methods (such as when an infusion or injectable drug is replaced with an oral drug) or additional products that are added to a therapeutic class, increase price competition among competing manufacturers' products in that therapeutic category.
 In such cases, manufacturers have the ability to increase drug acquisition costs or lower the selling price of replaced products.
-This could negatively impact our revenues and/or margins.
+These actions could negatively impact our revenues and/or profitability.